 Radiation therapy for cervix cancer involves both brachytherapy and external beam radiation therapy.

-External beam radiation therapy (treatment delivered from outside the body) is used to treat a larger targeted area: the cervix cancer and potential areas of spread of the cancer, such as the lymph nodes.
+External beam radiation therapy (treatment delivered from outside the body) is used to treat a larger targeted area: the cervix cancer itself and potential areas of spread of the cancer into other tissues, such as the lymph nodes.
 Brachytherapy is a treatment that uses a very small source of radiation that is delivered directly into the tumour.
 This allows a high dose of radiation to be given to the tumour, while the normal organs situated close by receive a much lower dose.
 This increases the chances of cure, while reducing the risks of injury to normal tissues that are close to the tumour.

 In some cases of early cervix cancer, brachytherapy alone may be curative.

 Most centres in Australia use high dose rate brachytherapy, which delivers treatment in a very short period of time (minutes) and can be delivered whilst the patient is under an anaesthetic.

 In contrast, low dose rate brachytherapy delivers treatment over a longer period of time, usually several days, usually requiring hospital admission and isolation.

 Both high dose and low dose rate brachytherapy are equally effective in treating cervix cancer.

 A dedicated brachytherapy team is involved in the procedure.
 This may consist of a radiation oncologist, surgeon, radiation therapist who specialise in brachytherapy, medical physicist, radiologist and anaesthetist.